 In biotrophic pathogens, host domestication has decreased the diversity of resistance alleles because they are lost in the domestication bottleneck as found for specialist pathogens (Tanksley and McCouch 1997, Doebley, Gaut et al. 2006, Hyten, Song et al. 2006, Chaudhary 2013).
 Surprisingly, we did not find evidence for a domestication bottleneck in the phenotypic resistance to B. cinerea (Figure 2, Figure 3).
 This is in contrast to genomic studies that explicitly show a genotypic bottleneck within tomato domestication (Miller and Tanksley 1990, Koenig, Jiménez-Gómez et al. 2013).
-(Zhang, Corwin et al. 2017)This suggests that at least for this generalist pathogen, the genetic bottleneck of tomato domestication has not imparted a phenotypic bottleneck.
-One possible explanation is that resistance to this pathogen is so polygenic in the plant that our experiment is not sufficiently large to pick up any genetic bottleneck effect using phenotypic variance.
+Conversely, if major plant defense pathways such as jasmonic acid and salicylic acid lost functionality in tomato domestication, we would expect to see a wider range of B. cinerea virulence phenotypes in domesticated tomato (Zhang, Corwin et al. 2017).
+However, we also do not find evidence of phenotypic plasticity in domesticated tomato resistance to B. cinerea (Figure 2, Figure 3).
 These patterns, of mild decrease in resistance to B. cinerea due to plant domestication, and within-species plant variation exceeding the contribution of domestication itself, may be unique to interactions between B. cinerea and tomato, or more general.
-It remains to be seen if these patterns hold for B. cinerea on its other host plants.
 It is unclear whether domestication has a universal effect on plant resistance to B. cinerea, or if each domestication event is unique.

 Polygenic quantitative virulence and breeding complications

-Our results indicate a highly polygenic basis of quantitative virulence of the generalist B. cinerea on tomato.(Zhang, Corwin et al. 2017) The variation in lesion size is linked to numerous B. cinerea SNPs, each with small effect sizes (Figure 4a).
+Our results indicate a highly polygenic basis of quantitative virulence of the generalist B. cinerea on tomato.
+Previous studies have found a highly polygenic basis of B. cinerea quantitative virulence on the host side of the interaction (Zhang, Corwin et al. 2017).The variation in lesion size is linked to numerous B. cinerea SNPs, each with small effect sizes (Figure 4a).
 Importantly, the tomato host accession greatly influenced which B. cinerea loci were significantly associated to lesion size (Figure 5).
 Thus, it possible that there is specialization at the gene level, in which different alleles within the pathogen link to differential virulence on specific host genotypes (Giraud, Fortini et al. 1999, Rowe and Kliebenstein 2007, Blanco-Ulate, Morales-Cruz et al. 2014).
-This polygenic architecture of virulence is distinctly different from specialist pathogens that often have one or a few large effect genes that control virulence (Keen 1992, De Feyter, Yang et al. 1993, Abramovitch and Martin 2004, Boyd, Ridout et al. 2013, Vleeshouwers and Oliver 2014).
+This polygenic architecture of virulence is different from virulence architecture in specialist pathogens that often have one or a few large effect genes that control virulence (Keen 1992, De Feyter, Yang et al. 1993, Abramovitch and Martin 2004, Boyd, Ridout et al. 2013, Vleeshouwers and Oliver 2014).
 Further studies are needed to compare how the host plant species may affect this image of genetic variation in virulence.